griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 As you can see, there are a number of various methods we can use, and we _could_ create an activity/method for each one of these.
 However, our tool would get large, and end up being somewhat difficult to maintain.
 There would also be quite a lot of repetitive code, with each method importing the ShotGrid library and connecting.

-Instead, we'll introduce a method to create a more "generic" tool, that will utilize the LLMs own knowledge of the ShotGrid API to generate the correct commands.
+Instead, we'll introduce a method to create a more "generic" tool, that will utilize the LLM's knowledge of the ShotGrid API to generate the correct commands.

 ## Create `meta_method`